Impedance

 Let's say an antenna has an impedance of 50 ohms.
 This means that if a sinusoidal voltage is

-input at the antenna terminals with amplitude 1 Volt, the current will have an amplitude
+applied at the antenna terminals with an amplitude of 1 Volt, then the current will have an amplitude

 of 1/50 = 0.02 Amps.
 Since the impedance is a real number, the voltage is in-phase with the